milica-cvetkovic/Microjava-Compiler/README.md

 # Microjava-Compiler
-Code will be added at the end of current school year.
+Code will be uploaded at the end of current school year as a precaution on account of code theft and plagiarism.